golubitsky/blog/quotes.md

 > Metaphor is like function.
 Instead of ‘My love is like a red, red rose…’ we could write ‘loved one = f(rose, …)’ which states that loved one is like a rose, in some unspecified way f.”

-G. M. Weinberg, _An Introduction To General Systems Thinking_, p.
+—G.M.
+Weinberg, _An Introduction To General Systems Thinking_, p.
 142

 > Science may be thought of as the process of learning which ways of looking at things yield invariant laws.

-G. M. Weinberg, _An Introduction To General Systems Thinking_, p.
+—G.M.
+Weinberg, _An Introduction To General Systems Thinking_, p.
 203

 > The medicine person's primary allegiance is not to the human community, but to the earthly web of relations in which the community is embedded—it is from this that his or her power to alleviate human illness derives.